Suit: Buttoning the suit jacket

 The bottom button of a single-breasted suit coat is left unfastened.

 The buttoning of the jacket is primarily determined by the button stance, a measure of how high the buttons are in relation to the natural waist.
 In some (now unusual) styles where the buttons are placed high, the tailor would have intended the suit to be buttoned differently from the more common lower stance.
 Nevertheless, some general guidelines are given here.

 Double-breasted suit coats are almost always kept buttoned.
-When there is more than one functional buttonhole (as in a traditional six-on-two arrangement), only one button need be fastened; the wearer may elect to fasten only the bottom button, in order to present a longer line (a style popularised by Prince George, Duke of Kent).
+When there is more than one functional buttonhole (as in a traditional six-on-two arrangement), only one button need be fastened; the wearer may elect to fasten only the bottom button to present a longer line (a style popularised by Prince George, Duke of Kent).

 Single-breasted suit coats may be either fastened or unfastened.
 In two-button suits the bottom button is traditionally left unfastened except with certain unusual cuts of jacket, e.g. the paddock.
 Legend has it that King Edward VII started the trend of leaving the bottom button of a suit as well as waistcoat undone.
 The reasoning for having only the top buttons and not the bottom button to continue being fastened is to avoid stressing of the fabric and is more comfortable for the wearer.

 When fastening a three-button suit, the middle button is fastened, and the top one sometimes, but the bottom is traditionally not designed to be.
 Although in the past some three-button jackets were cut so that all three could be fastened without distorting the drape, this is no longer the case.
 A four-button suit is uncommon.
 The one-button suit has regained some popularity (it is also one of the classic styles of Savile Row tailoring).
 With a single-breasted suit, the buttons are usually unfastened while sitting down to avoid an ugly drape.
 A double-breasted suit is often able to be left buttoned, to avoid the difficulty of constantly redoing the inner button (the "anchor button") when standing up.